 It’s undoubtedly a personal film for Scorsese, who’s tackled faith and religion before in different ways, whether it be in the more obvious (The Last Temptation of Christ, Kundun) or the more subtle (characters dealing with redemption and Catholic guilt in films such as Mean Streets and Gangs of New York).
 With Silence, Scorsese presents a meditative, harrowing and soulful look at faith, the strain it can place on certain individuals holding it, the arguments humanity has for and against faith and religious practice, and the lengths we will go to in defense of our respective belief systems.

-Scorsese’s direction is, as usual, supremely confident, years of experience providing him with the ability to craft tone and thematical depth with deceptive ease.
-Working with two-time Oscar-nominated cinematographer Rodrigo Prieto (Brokeback Mountain, Argo, The Wolf of Wall Street), Scorsese crafts truly potent visuals, frames capturing period details and challenging emotions with a natural use of inspired wide shots and heartfelt close-ups.
-Despite a tight budget (Scorsese and the leads were apparently pushed to work for minimum pay), the film is technically and aesthetically impressive.
+Scorsese’s direction, as usual, oozes supreme confidence, years of experience providing him with the ability to craft tone and thematical depth with deceptive ease.
+Working with two-time Oscar-nominated cinematographer Rodrigo Prieto (Brokeback Mountain, Argo, The Wolf of Wall Street), Scorsese crafts truly potent visuals, frames capturing period detail and challenging emotion with inspired wide shots and heartfelt close-ups.
+Despite a tight budget (Scorsese and his leads were apparently pushed to work for minimum pay), the film is technically and aesthetically impressive.

 It is certainly fascinating to compare this to something such as The Wolf of Wall Street.
-Silence captures its title in more ways than one, as Scorsese crafts scene after scene of quiet beauty and devastation, pulling back from the gore and violence, but without lessening the impact.
-The narrative is indeed a downbeat affair, leaving the audience feeling helpless as horrors and wave after wave of tortures unfold.
-Mind you, that’s the point.
-We walk in Rodrigues’ shoes, witnessing the pain of the innocent, feeling anger with those behind the persecution and relentless frustration with the silence, the testing of faith.
+Silence captures its title in more ways than one, as Scorsese crafts scene after scene of quiet beauty and devastation, pulling back from over gore and violence, but without lessening the impact.
+It’s still very brutal.
+The narrative is indeed a downbeat affair, leaving the audience feeling helpless as horrors and wave after wave of tortures unfold, but that would the point.
+We walk in Rodrigues’ shoes, witnessing the pain of the innocent, feeling anger with those behind the persecution, and relentless frustration with the silence, the testing of faith.

 It’s perhaps this acute focus on faith and being a devout Christian at this time that may provide a test of patience for some viewers.
-The screenplay by Scorsese and Jay Cocks ““ the two have previously worked together on The Age of Innocence and Gangs of New York ““ presents an at-times punishing exploration on the subject, and at 2 hours and 41 minutes there’s basically nothing else for an audience to grab on to.
+The screenplay by Scorsese and Jay Cocks (the two have previously worked together on The Age of Innocence and Gangs of New York) presents an at-times punishing exploration on the subject, and at 2 hours and 41 minutes the narrative doesn’t offer up many tangents in themes or, say, action sequences for audiences to grab on to.
 To put it simply, if one enters without any idea of what lies ahead or isn’t on board early on, there’s a chance the repetitive nature and lengthy running time could provide a trial of endurance.
-To be clear, while the repetition did provide a slight hindrance, this writer was ultimately enraptured and deeply affected.
+Admittedly, I did find the repetition provided a slight hindrance, but by the end, I was enraptured and deeply affected.